-As a professional organization, the OSCPA does not set or regulate the requirements to become a CPA or to continue review a CPA license.
+As a professional organization, the OSCPA does not set or regulate the requirements to become a CPA.
 These requirements are set by individual state laws and are managed by that state's board of accountancy.

 Oklahoma CPE Requirements Quick Reference